History of Demi Moore in Timeline

 2018: Visionary Woman Award

-In 2018, Demi Moore was honored with the Visionary Woman Award for her work to combat human trafficking by the Los Angeles-based nonprofit organization, Visionary Women.
+In 2018, Demi Moore was honored with the inaugural Visionary Woman Award by Visionary Women for her work to combat human trafficking.

-In September 2019, Demi Moore's memoir, 'Inside Out', was published by HarperCollins, reaching number one on The New York Times' best-sellers lists.
+In September 2019, Demi Moore's memoir, "Inside Out", was published by HarperCollins and reached number one on The New York Times' best-sellers list.

 Inside Out: A Memoir